fieldtrip/website/getting_started/cerca.md

 ## Reading and processing triggers

-The Cerca OPM system uses triggers that are represented as an analogue channel (with voltages).
+The Cerca OPM system uses triggers that are represented as voltages in an analogue channel.

 In this case the experiment consisted of a braille pattern stimulation on the left and right index fingers.
 Each stimulus is coded with an analogue trigger represented in the “Bra” channel (for Braille), and the stimulated finger is represented by the “Lef” or “Rig” channels (Left or Right).
 Here we will look at both fingers.
 For ease of visualisation, we will also only look at the Z (radial) channels.